Pakistan Spring 2026: Why Islamabad Is Suddenly the 'Geneva of the East'

 4. Photography near government buildings.
 Don't.
 Even with a phone.
 Pakistan is relaxed about tourist photography almost everywhere else, but the diplomatic-enclave rules are being enforced strictly right now.

-5. Mobile data and payment cards.
-Unlike Iran, Pakistan is fully connected — UK cards work, Visa/Mastercard is accepted at mid-tier hotels and above, and Jazz/Zong SIMs are cheap (£8 for 20GB/30-day).
+Mobile data and payment cards.
+Unlike Iran, Pakistan is fully connected — UK cards work in the major cities, Visa/Mastercard is accepted at mid-tier hotels and above, and Jazz/Zong SIMs are cheap (£8 for 20GB/30-day).
 WhatsApp, Signal and all major apps work without a VPN.

 The Scout's final take